SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD HTO SNMP.md

 ### Configuration - Interface

-This page displays the **Interface Table**, which containsinformation on the network interfaces present in the unit.
+This page displays the **Interface Table**, which contains information on the network interfaces present in the unit.

 ### Config - WAN - Mod